MBK Dowel Diamond

 Initially, it was just an increase in wind strength that triggered the climb, but towards the end there was definitely some thermal assistance!
 It felt like I was tilting my head back until it was about to fall off...

 The cloud cover was the only way to tell how the kite was moving.
-There's the last 10 seconds of it in the video down there.
 Sometimes I don't even bother to fly on total blue-sky days since the video would be boring!